Please confirm topic selection

 • unilateral facet dislocation with deficits in awake and cooperative patient

-• for a unilateral dislocation there is no spinal cord injury so urgency is much less than with a bilateral dislocation
+• for a unilateral dislocation with no spinal cord injury, urgency is much less than with a bilateral dislocation

 • timing

-• once reduction is obtain, and patient in a collar, then obtain MRI emergently.
-If MRI shows reduction and no significant compression on spinal cord, then can perform stabilization on urgent (within 24 hours basis)
+• once reduction is obtained and patient is in a collar, then obtain MRI emergently.
+If MRI shows reduction and no significant compression on spinal cord, then can perform stabilization on urgent (within 24 hours) basis

 • technique